 Go to the Support us section

-Module Delivery Constraints Form »
+The Module Delivery Constraints data collection:

 Module Delivery Constraints last for the period of one academic year and must be reviewed and renewed on an annual basis.

 Please note that not all constraints will be viable.
 A constraint may be turned down if it does not meet the terms of the University Timetabling Policy, or if it is not in the business or operating interests of the University to implement it.
-Where there is a need to move a module to a different time, these constraints will be used to inform any potential solution.